Kolhax/Vape-V4-Crack/Readme.md

 Note: I will not update the script further, feel free to fork the project and send push requests, ill read them and thanks for the help in advance
+- Major modifications will be done in an other repository, this piece of code is really fragile and precious, i keep it more as an archive.

 # Vape Cracked